 What to do on Aso volcano

-Planning a day trip from Kumamoto to Mount Aso is super easy, especially if you follow my Mount Aso guide.
-I included all the sights on Aso volcano so you can enjoy a day on the active volcano.
+Planning a day trip from Kumamoto to Mt Aso is easy, especially if you follow my guide.
+I included all the sights on the Aso volcano so you can enjoy a day on the active volcano.